rticommunity/rticonnextdds-connector-py/docs/input.rst

       source_timestamp = sample.info["source_timestamp"]

-See :meth:`SampleIterator.info` for the list of meta-data fields available
+See :meth:`SampleIterator.info` for the list of available meta-data fields.

 Matching with a Publication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The method :meth:`Input.wait_for_publications()` can be used to detect when a compatible
+Use the method :meth:`Input.wait_for_publications()` to detect when a compatible
 DDS publication is matched or stops matching.
 It returns the change in the number of
 matched publications since the last time it was called::